Stop Buying AI Features. Start Building an AI Advantage.

 Weeks 9–12

-Output: Internal AI capability, measurable business metrics
+Output: Internal AI capability with clear metrics and governance

 How We Work Together